 The OKR methodology is a goal management framework that has been around for decades and it is known to bring many benefits to organizations.
 The benefits of OKRs definitely come to those who follow best practices and avoid the most common mistakes.
 But remember, when you “do things your own way” and bend the methodology too much, you might lose the benefits.

 Here we will discuss what benefits you can expect from OKRs and why you should implement this methodology.
 Whether you’re a novice or an expert, you will find great insights in this section to understand the benefits of OKRs and explain these benefits to your teams.

-1. Clear Focus for Teams and Company
+1. Clear Focus

 OKR creates intense focus and teaches your team to be result-oriented.
 The methodology is not for your business-as-usual operations, which means they are not another way to manage everything that you do.
 Their main purpose is to better your business by singling out improvement areas for the quarter.
 You can either identify what needs fixing or brainstorm ideas for doing things in a new way.